simon-mack/trans_health/README.md

 ## Findings

 ### Disparities Between Transgender and Cisgender People
 - Trans people are more likely than cis people to have poor health in every U.S. region
-- The greatest disparities between cis and trans people are in U.S. Territories (Puerto Rico and Guam) and in the Midwest
+- The greatest health disparities between cis and trans people are in U.S. Territories (Puerto Rico and Guam) and in the Midwest
-- The region with the least disparity is, surprisingly, the South
+- The region with the least health disparity between cis and trans people is, surprisingly, the South

 ### Disparities Among Transgender People
 - Trans people who didn't graduate high school, earn less than $15,000 annually, or are unable to work are the most likely to have poor health
 - The age group with the poorest health is 54-65
 - Another surprise: white, non-Hispanic trans people are more likely to have poor health than Hispanic trans people and/or trans people of color (though not by much)
-- Trans people who identified themselves as gender nonconforming were almost twice more likely to have poor health than trans men, with trans women falling in the middle
+- Trans people who identified themselves as gender nonconforming were almost twice as likely to have poor health than trans men, with trans women falling in the middle
 - Straight trans people are less likely to have poor health than gay trans people, but are more likely to have poor health than bisexual trans people

 ### Potential Action Areas
 - Transgender people are more likely than cisgender people to:
-  - Not see a doctor because of cost in the past year*
+  - Not have seen a doctor because of cost in the past year*
   - Not have healthcare coverage*
   - Not have a personal doctor
-  - Not have a routine checkup in the past year*
+  - Not have had a routine checkup in the past year*

+- A good start to reducing these disparities would include:
+  - Focusing efforts and resources on improving the health of transgender people in U.S. Territories and the Midwest
+  - Investing resources into making sure transgender people, especially those who belong to groups with a higher risk of poor health, have knowledge of and access to trans-friendly health providers near them
+  - Investing resources into making sure transgender people, especially those with a low income or who can't work, can afford care

 *Especially among trans people with poor health